-Master of Science: School Counseling with Embedded Pupil Personnel Services Credential
+Master of Science in Counseling Education: School Counseling with Embedded Pupil Personnel Services Credential

 The School Counseling Specialization is designed for individuals who seek to become elementary, middle, or secondary school counselors.
 This program meets the requirements for the K-12 California Pupil Personnel Services (PPS) Credential, School Counselor specialization.
 Students in this program are prepared to function as key members of an educational team seeking to optimize children’s academic, socio-emotional, and career development.
 Students obtain the expertise necessary to lead the educational team in working collaboratively with a broad range of education and human service professionals, paraprofessionals and community representatives to identify, develop, implement and evaluate programs that provide key services to both the individual child as well as the systems and subsystems in which the child interacts.
 The School Counseling Specialization is also designed to provide students with all the educational competencies required by the California State Board of Behavioral Sciences (BBS) for licensure as a Licensed Professional Clinical Counselor (LPCC).